 The International Monetary Fund said Wednesday that China's slowdown, volatile financial markets and falling raw materials prices could lead to a "a much weaker outlook" for global growth.
 China's troubles have sent the prices of raw materials such as oil and copper down sharply, increasing the economic problems of Brazil, Russia and other commodity exporters.

-The deficit with China jumped 15 percent in May to $30.5 billion.
-So far this year, it is running 11.1 percent higher than the same period a year ago, putting the country on track to hit another annual record.
-America's trade deficit with China is the largest with any country.
+The July trade report showed that America's deficit with China rose 0.4 percent in July to $31.6 billion, the highest level in nine months.
+So far this year, the U.S. deficit with China is running 8.5 percent higher than last year, and is on track to record another annual record.
+America's trade gap with China is the largest with any country.

 Responding to its deepening economic troubles, China announced on Aug.
 11 that it was devaluing its currency, a maneuver that will bolster its exports but will widen the deficit with other nations such as the United States.